dyne/mkdocs-dyne-theme/.github/README.md

 Go to https://dyne.github.io/project-name to see it.

+#### Setup project-name.dyne.org

-Contact a sysadmin to setup project-name.dyne.org.
+Contact a sysadmin to setup project-name.dyne.org, then place the domain name inside `website/docs/CNAME` i.e: `echo project-name.dyne.org > website/docs/CNAME`.

+Commit and push the new CNAME file to your project.

 ### Update the theme

 Run `./mkdocs-dyne-theme/.update` (please note the dot! .update) to actualize the theme to its latest version.

-Commit the changes to your project.
+Commit and push the changes to your project.

 Keep in mind that this theme is not a submodule of your project, it is copied inside it.

 ## Configuration